 Open access (OA) resources are digital, online, and free to use.
-They also often carries less restrictive copyright and licensing barriers than traditionally published works, offering both users and creators a level of access to their work otherwise impossible under strict paywall models, and promoting the spread of knowledge unimpeded by the current structure of scholarly publishing.
+They also often carry less restrictive copyright and licensing barriers than traditionally published works, offering both users and creators a level of access to their work otherwise impossible under strict paywall models, and promoting the spread of knowledge unimpeded by the current structure of scholarly publishing.
 An easy way to remember what OA is: "free availability and unrestricted use."

 And just because they're free, that doesn't mean OA materials are not legitimate!
 While open access is a newer form of scholarly publishing, many OA journals do comply with well-established peer-review processes and maintain high publishing standards.